Starting 29 June 2020, appointment is required for the following services.

 It may be considered urgent if your passport is your only form of identification or if you need it for your work permit.
 Otherwise, please wait until the situation normalizes before you have your passports renewed.

 To avoid delays or refusals, please bring your accomplished application form, your passport, and all support documents (both originals and photocopies).
-Also bring your proof of your appointment, photo ID, face mask and payment.
+Also bring your proof of your appointment, photo ID, face mask, payment and self-addressed stamped USPS Priority Mail envelope/s with tracking number.

 USPS priority mail (short envelope) : $7.95